For longer name lists, use automation tools like Text to Columns and Power Query to separate names in Excel.

 - As not all names have a middle name, we’ll be nesting our formula inside IFERROR:

 - Use Flash Fill to fill in the remaining columns.

 - On the Excel grid, select a new cell.

 - Enter the formula in the following format:

-- Use Flash Fill to extract last names from the full name.
+- Use the fill handle to extract last names from the full name.

 - On your workbook, select a cell from the table.

 - Select From Table in the Get & Transform section.